ai-se/isminus/docs/Definitions.md

     Function: update_result_label
     Description: Function to update Result label in the GUI
             Inputs:
-                -result: String that contains list of prefernces that WHUN has generated based on Human interaction
+                -result: String that contains list of prefernces that SNEAK has generated based on Human interaction
             Output:
                 None
 ```